chg-hou/Micromagnetic-GPU-Monte-Carlo/README.md

 > https://arxiv.org/abs/1612.06622

 ## PS:
-For some reasons, the code uploaded here is not complete.
+Parts of the codes are uploaded here.
 For more information, please contact me.

 ## Example input configuration file:
 ```ini